Skip to main content

 # Disable a rule for the current project only

-vectimus rule disable vectimus-base-010
+vectimus rule disable vectimus-infra-004

 # Disable a rule everywhere

-vectimus rule disable vectimus-base-010 --global
+vectimus rule disable vectimus-infra-004 --global

 # View project-specific overrides